RossLab/B_viburni/3_Coverage_analysis.md

 	b.candidates <- reads.all.lines[reads.all.lines$cov.13v21 >= 0.58 & reads.all.lines$cov.13v23 >= 0.58 & reads.all.lines$cov.04v21 >= 0.58 & reads.all.lines$cov.04v23 >= 0.58,] # assuming 1 B copy + 2 A copies
 	b.candidates.strict <- reads.all.lines[reads.all.lines$cov.13v21 >= 2 & reads.all.lines$cov.13v23 >= 2 & reads.all.lines$cov.04v21 >= 2 & reads.all.lines$cov.04v23 >= 2,]

-which gives us 145 putative B scaffolds with the more strict filtering (2.03Mb) and 280 with the losser filtering (6.44Mb).
+which gives us 145 putative B scaffolds with the more strict filtering (2.03Mb) and 136 with the looser filtering (4.42Mb).

 Of course, some of these contigs may be highly repetitive sequences, which should show higher coverage.
 This is indeed what we see: